CBIIT/nci-hitif/framework-nucleus-segmentation/README.md

 * [Feature Pyramid Netwoks](./fpn): contains a configurable wrappers, generators, and training around models we used to predict the distance transform and the blurred contour.
 Used used the [segmenation-models](https://github.com/qubvel/segmentation_models) library.

-* [Pipeline](./pipeline): Contains the Snakemake pipeline that we used to conduct our experiments on NIH Biowulf HPC cluster.
-This implementation is provided for reference only.
+* [Pipeline](./pipeline): Contains the Snakemake pipeline that we used to conduct our experiments on [NIH Biowulf](https://hpc.nih.gov/) HPC cluster.
+Some of the rules in the pipeline uses [Knime](https://www.knime.com/) workflows shown in this [directory](./knime) This implementation is provided for reference only.